-Cognition can be defined as the ability to learn, perceive, and reason.
+Definition: Cognition is defined as the ability to learn, perceive, and reason.
 Although certain cognitive aspects can improve with age, memory does not.

-It's a sad fact that as we age our cognitive ability declines, particularly our , followed by attention and visual-spatial abilities.
+As we age our cognitive ability declines, particularly our memory, followed by attention and visual-spatial abilities.
 On the other hand, our vocabulary could increase.
 There are several factors that influence age related cognitive impairment.
-Among them, educational level, health, life style, personality.
-Successful maintenance of cognition during aging is dependent on several conditions : absence of disease leading to a loss of autonomy, maintenance of mental and physical activities, adequate sleep, healthy diet, avoidance of smoking and excessive drinking, avoidance or reduction of certain medications that damage brain tissue, and active and social engaged lifestyle.
-Worry, anxiety or depression lead to cognitive impairment.
+Among them, educational level, health, life style, and personality.
+Successful maintenance of cognition during aging is dependent on several conditions: absence of disease leading to a loss of autonomy, maintenance of mental and physical activities, adequate sleep, healthy diet, avoidance of smoking and excessive drinking, avoidance or reduction of certain medications that damage brain tissue, and an active and social engaged lifestyle.
+Worry, anxiety and depression lead to cognitive impairment.
 This can be reversed in some people by the appropriate use of certain nutritional supplements and good attention to proper food intake.

 Including a wide variety of fruits and vegetables, along with adequate consumption of fish or fish oils is quite beneficial.
 Those who consume large amounts of sugar and simple carbohydrates, especially if older, are more likely to see a decline in their mental function.
-Mayo Clinic, news release, October 2012.
 There appears to be a slower rate of global cognitive decline over several years in persons with high intake of vitamins C, E, carotenes and flavonoids.

 Natural supplements that influence cognitive function